Azure/azure-sdk-for-js/sdk/digitaltwins/digital-twins-core/README.md

 ## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/digitaltwins/digital-twins-core/samples) directory for detailed examples that demonstrate how to use the client libraries.
+- Take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/digitaltwins/digital-twins-core/samples) directory for detailed examples that demonstrate how to use the client libraries.
+- Explore the Azure Digital Twins [documentation](https://docs.microsoft.com/azure/digital-twins/)

 ## Contributing